Skip to main content

 Overview

-Join us for your MLitt in Chinese Studies and benefit from expert supervision covering a diverse range of disciplines.
-Combine your interests and our expertise to achieve your research objectives.
+By joining our MLitt in Chinese Studies you will benefit from expert supervision covering a diverse range of disciplines.
+This course allows you to combine your interests and our expertise to achieve your research objectives whilst exploring something you are passionate about.

-- Ethnicity, identity, Islam and Han settler colonialism, with a focus on Xinjiang, China (Dr Jo Smith Finley)
+• Ethnicity, identity, Islam and Han settler colonialism, with a focus on Xinjiang, China (Dr Smith Finley)

-- Film, literature, media and representation (Prof Yu)
+• Film, media and celebrity studies (Prof Yu)

 Find out more about our Modern Languages research staff